John Vowles House

 John Vowles House is two adjoined historic homes located at Charlottesville, Virginia.

+Overview

 It was built in 1824, and consists of two two-story, three-bay, gable-roofed Federal style brick town houses.
 Both houses feature decorative cornices and original interior woodwork.
 To the rear of 1113 West Main is a small 1 1/2-story, L-shaped, gable-roofed brick outbuilding built as a kitchen and added in the 1920s.

 It was listed on the National Register of Historic Places in 1989.